nkirby/node-twitterbot/README.md

     Bot.schedule("action name", 1000);

 Would cause the Bot's "action name" action to be called after 1000 ms (same as setTimeout)

+### Rescheduling

+Since the second parameter passed into the TwitterBotAction's method is the TwitterBotAction itself, you can call this:

+    var tweetAction = Bot.addAction("tweet", function(twitter, action, tweet) {
+      Bot.tweet("I'm posting a tweet!");
+      action.schedule(1000);
+    });

+Which would cause the same action to be executed in 1000 ms

 ## Credits & Such